top of page

 Image found in media by Wix

 You just turned 50 and go to your doctor for a check-up.
 Suddenly, she suggests that you’re due for the dreaded colonoscopy.
 All you know is that you're terrified of medical facilities, anesthesia, and strangers watching while you have something stuck in your behind.
 It’s natural to feel apprehensive, but the test is a crucial tool in maintaining good health.
-Let’s explore exactly what happens when you go and why it's crucial that you don't wait to have one!
+Let’s explore exactly what happens when you go and why it's crucial that you don't wait to have one.

 • 1 in 23 men and 1 in 25 women will be diagnosed with colorectal cancer (CRC) in their lifetime.

-• CRC is the #3 most diagnosed cancer among men and women.
+• CRC is the 3rd most diagnosed cancer among men and women.

 • The American Cancer Society estimates cases for 2025 will be about 107,320 new cases of colon cancer (54,510 in men and 52,810 in women) and about 46,950 new cases of rectal cancer (27,950 in men and 19,000 in women).

-• In people under 50, the diagnosis rates increased 2.4% each year between 2012 and 2021, and the rates of death due to CRC have also risen steadily, about 1% per year since the mid-2000’s.
+• In people under 50, the diagnosis rates increased 2.4% each year between 2012 and 2021, and the rates of death due to CRC have also risen steadily, about 1% per year since the mid-2000s.

 Why are younger people more likely to die from CRC than older populations?

-On the other hand, if you’re asymptomatic and not being screened, there is a greater risk that any polyp could develop into cancer without your knowledge.
-If not caught in time, this could prove fatal.
-The best way to decrease the risk of colon cancer is to get tested.
 That being said, not many people know that the guidelines have changed.
-Now that they have, your insurance should pay for you to have the test at 45 instead of waiting to turn 50, and it's highly suggested that you do so.
+Now that they have, your insurance should pay for you to have the test done at 45 instead of waiting to turn 50, and it's highly suggested that you do so.

 Remember, early detection of CRC can significantly increase the chances of successful treatment, making the inconvenience of a colonoscopy well worth it.